 Europe / Rest of the world

-As for Europe and the rest of the world, these laws and regulation may vary quite drastically.
+As for Europe and the rest of the world, these laws and regulation may vary drastically.

-Some countries are more strict than others when it comes to security cameras.
+Some countries are more strict than others for security cameras.

 For example, in Sweden, you are legally required to notify the public with a sign that you are video recording the area.
 (Unless it’s inside your home, then you are free to record as you please)